About Me

 - Refactoring complex GitHub CI actions

-- Debugging why big vendor silently ignored API calls by hooking up MITM Proxy
+- Debugging why a big vendor silently ignored API calls by hooking up MITM Proxy

-- Migrated reasonable-sized JavaScript monorepo couple years into a future (and built time machine while doing that)
+- Migrated a reasonable-sized JavaScript monorepo a couple years into the future (and built a time machine while doing that)

 - Was doing TLA+ models to verify time-based assumptions in an unstable distributed system environment.